New Plymouth Boys' High School: Controversy over bullying

-After an incident in 2008 when a boarder was beaten by four other students the school's board of trustees commissioned an independent report on bullying in November 2008.
+After an incident in 2008 when a boarder was attacked by four other students the school's board of trustees commissioned an independent report on bullying in November 2008.
 The report, released in late January 2009, identified a culture of bullying amongst students in the school's hostel, although the school's board of trustees disputed some of the report's findings.
 A 2010 Education Review Office review of the school did not highlight any bullying issues, and gave the school a positive report.

 Notable alumni

-Many successful men have come from the school, including Australian Idol winner Stan Walker, musicians Matt Thomas, Hayden Chisholm, former Chief of the Royal New Zealand Navy Rear Admiral Tony Parr, David Gauld (president of the New Zealand Mathematical Society 1981–82), the author and journalist John McBeth, and 24 All Blacks.
+Idol winner Stan Walker, musicians Matt Thomas, Hayden Chisholm, former Chief of the Royal New Zealand Navy Rear Admiral Tony Parr, David Gauld (president of the New Zealand Mathematical Society 1981–82), the author and journalist John McBeth, and 24 All Blacks graduated from New Plymouth Boys' High School.

-In 2018, Professor Emeritus David Penny received one of the highest honours in the science world, to be named a National Academy of Sciences (NAS) foreign associate.
+In 2018, Professor Emeritus David Penny was named a foreign associate of the National Academy of Sciences (NAS).

 Members of Parliament who attended the school include Andrew Little, John Armstrong, Bruce Beetham, Merv Wellington, Cam Calder and Ken Comber.
 Harry Barker was mayor of Gisborne for 27 years.
+Former Supreme Court judge Bill Wilson also attended the school.

 Australian media personality and Senator for Victoria, Australia Derryn Hinch attended New Plymouth Boys' High.